1. Use Buyer Personas

 3. Search Engine Optimisation (SEO)

 You can blog and create advanced content all you like, but if you haven't got the SEO to make sure it's seen, there won't be much point to it all.

 Making sure your content is found organically starts with keyword research and a well-defined keyword strategy.
 A strategy that's aligned with what your target personas are likely to be searching.

-Key to making content that's optimised is understanding your market personas' pain points so you can address them directly.
-For example, keywork research might show you that your market is searching, "How to improve IT infrastructure reliability."
+The key to making content that's optimised is understanding your market personas' pain points so you can address them directly.
+For example, keyword research might show you that your market is searching for "How to improve IT infrastructure reliability."
 So a good response to that, in terms of SEO, could be a blog titled, "11 tips to improve IT infrastructure reliability."
 If this blog offers genuinely good advice, it will be likely to attract relevant search volume for your business.

 If you'd like to know more on this, we recommend our blog on Growth Driven Design and How It Can Improve Your Next Website Redesign

 Brilliant content means nothing if it's never seen.
 And while your SEO will greatly improve over time as you consistently add appealing content, it's very important to promote blog articles/videos on social media immediately because that's when it's most relevant.